Uniquely identifiable characteristics

 All these are found in the essential oil obtained from Alexanders and contribute to its aroma when crushed.

 Germacrone is a ketone derivative of Germacrene D. Germacrone is also found in Thyme and the spice Turmeric and has a cyclo-decane skeleton.
 It exhibits anti-tumour activity, inhibiting the proliferation of breast cancer cells, but its practical use is limited by multi-drug resistance.
-It also inhibits early stages of influenza - but only against H1N1 and H3N2 types of Influenza A virus and also against Influenza B but in a dose-dependant manner.
+It also inhibits early stages of influenza - but only against H1N1 and H3N2 types of Influenza A virus and also against Influenza B but in a dose-dependent manner.

 Curzerene is just one of the many aromatic compounds which are also found in the non-native Myrrh (Commiphora myrrha) and is one of the three principal sesquiterpenoids which contributes to its distinct aroma profile (the two others being